bxianlim/group2-capstone-project/README.md

 ```
 This job will not run if the commit is push to other branches (e.g. `dev` or `staging`)

-Both `scan-dependencies` and `unit-tests` jobs must complete successfully before this job will run because of needs: [scan-dependencies, unit-tests].
+Both `scan-dependencies` and `unit-tests` jobs must complete successfully before this job will run because of `needs: [scan-dependencies, unit-tests]`.

-The serverless application is deployed in the following step:
+The serverless application is deployed in the this step:
 ```
 - name: serverless deploy
       uses: serverless/github-action@v3.2